 Irving, Texas, April 20, 2010 – The Electronic Security Associationâ€™s (ESA) National Training School (NTS) is pleased to announce that it will launch two new courses, Residential Fire Alarm and International Building Code, and one updated course, Life Safety Code, in 2010.
 These courses will be available in the third quarter of the year.

 Funded by the Alarm Industry Research & Educational Foundation (AIREF), which serves as the foundation arm of the electronic life safety, security and systems industry, the three classroom courses reflect the evolving technology and regulatory environments that security integration professionals need to understand.

 “It is with a great deal of pride that AIREF has been able to realize part of its mission statement with the developmental funding of these educational courses,” said Jamie Orvis, treasurer.
 “One hundred percent of the funds that AIREF has at its disposal are proceeds from the golf tournament held each year at ISC West.
 AIREF recently completed our seventh tournament and, despite the economic climate, the proceeds were in line with previous years.”

 The details of the three courses are:

-Residential Fire Alarm (RFAC), which follows the structure of NFPA (National Fire Protection Association) 72 and is based on the 2010 edition of NFPA 72 and the 2008 NFPA 70, is designed for individuals seeking to expand their knowledge of the installation, service and maintenance of residential fire alarm systems.
+Residential Fire Alarm Course (RFAC), which follows the structure of NFPA (National Fire Protection Association) 72 and is based on the 2010 edition of NFPA 72 and the 2008 NFPA 70, is designed for individuals seeking to expand their knowledge of the installation, service and maintenance of residential fire alarm systems.
 The seven-hour course, which finishes with a one-hour examination, is appropriate for technical staff, sales personnel, business owners and fire service and code officials.
-The complete schedule of RFAC courses can be found at http://www.alarm.org/nts/courses/rfac.html
+The complete schedule for RFAC can be found at http://www.alarm.org/nts/courses/rfac.html.

 VST and TSM will be released this month.
 The online version of EAC is currently in development.